 - Slowly add the salt, baking soda, gluten-free flour mix, and potato starch and mix until it forms a dough and is well combined.
 Add the chocolate chips and mix.
 Remove the bowl from the mixer and cover.
 Set in the refrigerator for 1 hour or overnight.
 Setting it in the refrigerator longer produces a better cookie and makes the cookies more flavorful.

 - Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper.
 With a cookie scooper, scoop out a large amount of the dough or about 1/4 cup.
 Place the scooped rounded dough on the baking sheet.
 Repeat for more cookies adding about 6 cookies to the pan.

-- Bake for 15 minutes.
+- Bake for 11-15 minutes, depending how crisp you like the cookies.
+Make sure they are slightly browned on top.
 Remove from oven and let cool about 5 minutes before transferring to a cooling rack to cool completely.
 Repeat for the rest of the dough.
 Store in an airtight container.